regulus33/PrivateVoid/README.md

     }
 ```

 This is where shit gets tangled :( you then call PlayerController's AddItem() and after a succesfull action you Remove it.

+Items changed a lot now since I added this part.

+Mostly the item pickup logic is in PickupItem now dialogmanager and everything